Christi Throneberry, PharmD, CCHP

 Dr. Throneberry completed her pre-pharmacy studies at Samford University and then received her Doctorate of Pharmacy (PharmD) from Samford University’s McWhorter School of Pharmacy.
 She also completed a one year Accredited Pharmacy Practice Residency with Saint Thomas Health System in Nashville, TN.
 Her graduate level education emphasized managerial and clinical aspects of pharmacy practice.
-She is a registered pharmacist in Tennessee, Nebraska, Kentucky, Louisiana, Mississippi, Alabama, Arkansas, Texas, and the District of Columbia.
+She is a registered pharmacist in Tennessee, Nebraska, Kentucky, Louisiana, Mississippi, Alabama, Arkansas, Texas, Oklahoma, and the District of Columbia.
 She also holds a Certified Correctional Healthcare Professional (CCHP) designation through NCCHC.

 Dr. Throneberry provides the leadership and direction to efficiently and effectively meet the pharmaceutical needs of the patients and physicians for our clients.
 She has created a business model built on cost saving solutions and increased efficiency for correctional facilities.
 This successful business offering includes correctional pharmaceutical mail order services as well as correctional pharmacy management and consulting services for State Departments of Correction and mega jails.

 Clinical Solutions was awarded the 2012 Best in Business Award by the Nashville Business Journal.
 Dr. Throneberry is also actively involved in the Nashville Rotary Club.

 Director of Sales and Marketing